About Derica Waller

 On a more personal note,

-I love gardening and all things green (as you can probably tell from this website 🙂 I enjoy hiking, camping and climbing the occasional mountain.
-Days at the coast are another favorite of mine.
-I also love to read and practice yoga to relax and rejuvenate.
+I love gardening and all things green (mossy rock walls are a particular fave 🙂 I enjoy hiking, camping, gardening and spending time at the coast.
+I also love to read, knit, draw Zentangles and practice yoga to relax and rejuvenate.
 My own search for peace, contentment, and a spiritual foundation to life has brought me much joy and excitement.
 I never cease to be amazed at what we can discover about ourselves and our potential for transformation.
 I am passionate about my own continued growth as well as supporting others to find their own version of happiness.

 Faith